 Members will be able to put forward suggested agenda items for consideration.
-The secretariat will circulate final agendas at least five working days ahead of meetings.
+The secretariat, administered by DCC, will circulate final agendas at least five working days ahead of meetings.

 Standing agenda items will include: